Dick Grayson: The New 52 (2011–2016)

 Later, the Nightwing series changes its setting to Chicago, Illinois.
 Sonia Branch reveals to Dick an e-mail that indicates that her father Zucco is still alive.
-After giving the address to Red Robin to try and track down who sent it, Robin uncovers that Zucco is residing in Chicago.
+After giving the address to Red Robin to try to track down who sent it, Robin uncovers that Zucco is residing in Chicago.
 Nightwing moves to Chicago to find and arrest Zucco, who is now living under the assumed identity of Billy Lester, an assistant to the mayor.
 Soon after arriving in Chicago, Dick meets his new roommates, a photojournalist named Michael and a computer specialist named Joey.
 After leaving the apartment to meet with Johnny Spade, a borderline criminal who steals and sells information, their meeting is interrupted by the police.
 A short chase results in the accidental destruction of a newly rebuilt subway.
 Meanwhile, a criminal hacker called the Prankster tortures, maims, and kills criminal con men who are untouchable by the police.

 The Chicago story is later abruptly ended by Nightwing's role in a larger company-wide crossover event.
 After the Crime Syndicate invades Earth-Prime after the "Trinity War" Justice League storyline and defeats the Justice League, the DC crossover story Forever Evil depicts Nightwing's capture by the Crime Syndicate, who exposes his secret identity to the world.
 Following their escape from the Syndicate, Batman and Catwoman decide to rescue him.
 He then is invited by Owlman to help defeat the Crime Syndicate, which he accepts.
 Nightwing is severely beaten by Ultraman and is attached to a device from a parallel world known as the Murder Machine, which is controlled by his heart rate and is reportedly impossible to escape from alive.
 When Batman and Lex Luthor arrive to free him, Lex stops his heart to fool the system so he can disarm it.
 However, Batman, enraged over what Lex has done, attacks him.
 Luthor explains it is not too late to save Grayson.
 In an uncharacteristically heroic moment, Luthor injects Grayson's heart with adrenaline, which successfully revives Grayson.
 Cyborg enters, having defeated Grid, and Grayson joins Batman, Cyborg, and Catwoman in freeing the Justice League from the Firestorm Matrix.